Jr. DEEP Weekends

-Embark on a journey of discovery with Jr. DEEP Weekends—a crash course program tailored for the fall.
+Embark on a journey of discovery with Jr. DEEP Weekends—a crash course program tailored for the winter.
 Delve into the forefront of science, technology, and engineering through captivating workshops that underscore the significance of interactive learning.

 When